sajsiv/Kanye-profile/README.md

 # WARNING

-The terminal may product innapropriate responses since the quotes on the <a href="https://kanye.rest/"> kanye.rest API</a> are occassionally inappropriate
+The terminal may product innapropriate responses a small proportion of the quotes on the <a href="https://kanye.rest/"> kanye.rest API</a> are inappropriate